verifai/multiLLM/README.md

 4. The application will run the specified language models concurrently, process their responses using the provided prompt, and display the results.

-### Adding a new LLM interface
+## Adding a new LLM interface

 This section will guide you through the process of adding a new LLM by extending the `BaseLLM` class and customizing it to fit the requirements of your specific language model.

-### Getting Started

-To begin, follow these steps:
+### Follow these steps to add an new LLM interface

-1. **Create a New Python File**: Start by creating a new Python file in your project directory '<NewLLM.py>' , or within the appropriate package, where you'll define your custom implementation.
+1. **Start by creating a new Python file in your project directory '<NewLLM.py>'** , or within the appropriate package, where you'll define your custom implementation.

 - Define a new class that inherits from `BaseLLM`.
 Implement the required methods: get_response() and get_content().
 The get_response() method should execute your language model with the provided prompt, and the get_content() method should extract relevant content from the response.
-- See Example Below:
+- **See Example Below:**

 <details> <summary>Example NewLLM.py</summary>